-As at 31.12.2020 deferred taxes of the Company's profits were assessed at a rate valid for 2021, which amounts to 10% (31.12.2019: 10%).
+The deferred income tax liabilities of the Company as at 31 December 2020 were assessed at a rate valid for 2021, at the amount of 10% (31 December 2019: 10%).

 2.28.
 Government grants

 Government grants represent various forms of providing gratuitous resources by a government (local and central bodies and institutions) and/or intergovernmental agreements and organisations.